carousel/flight-advisor/README.md

 Swagger documentation can be viewed on: http://localhost/swagger-ui.html
 Other than that, code is well documented and pretty self explanatory.

+Some of the external libraries were used, for more stability and security:

+    Google Guava
+    Apache Commons

 Logging storage is present (logs directory)